OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 We grow accustomed to the names we frequently use.
 They become such an integral part of the way we perceive the world that we rarely ponder their origins.
 But all words come from somewhere, and tracing their ancestry can turn into a fascinating journey into the most remote past.
 It’s especially true with respect to the names of countries: their histories reveal a lot about the countries themselves.
-Here’s a brief history of why Russia is called Russia: a history of war, conquest, and the Vikings.
+Here’s a brief history of why Russia is called Russia; a history of war, conquest, and the Vikings.

-Historical sources from the period are scarce, so it is impossible to state anything with certainty, but it is now commonly believed that the men who rowed were Vikings who arrived here from the territory of modern-day Sweden and became dominant in the region for at least a few centuries.
+Historical sources from the period are scarce, so it is impossible to state anything with absolute certainty.
+That said, it is now commonly believed that ‘the men who rowed’ were Vikings who arrived from the territory of modern-day Sweden and became dominant in the region for at least a few centuries.
 The Vikings rowed from Sweden to the now-Russian territories and down the rivers all the way to Ukraine.

-The earliest sources mentioning the Rus’ come from the early and mid-9th-century from Byzantium, Persia, and France.
+The earliest sources mentioning the Rus’ come from the beginning and middle of the ninth century from Byzantium, Persia, and France.
 All of them describe the Slavs and the Rus’ as two distinct groups, with the Rus’ dominating the Slavs.
 The very first local mention of the Rus’ can be found in the Primary Chronicle, composed in the 12th century.

 The modern-day name for Russia (Rossiya) is derived from the Greek word for the Rus’.
 As the Kievan Rus’ was evolving and separating into different states, what we now know as Russia was being called Rus’ and Russkaya Zemlya (the land of the Rus’).

 The history of the name of Russia is just as convoluted as the history of Russia itself: it involves conquest, power struggles, dissolution, and reunification.
 Most importantly, it involves a medley of languages, cultures, and peoples.
 Russia’s name truly is a mirror in which Russia itself is reflected.